 If you have mild sleep apnea, you may not like the idea of sleeping with a CPAP machine.
-But if you don’t take steps to resolve the problem now, your sleep apnea may get worse in the future.
-So, what can you do?
+However, if you don’t take steps to resolve the problem now, your sleep apnea may get worse.
+Thankfully there are some simple options available before you commit to a CPAP machine.
+This article is about one of those options: sleep apnea mouth guards.

 Note: Elevating Seniors may be compensated through the links in the post below, but the opinions are our own.